Raimo33/ft_transcendence/README.md

 Pongfumasters is a web-based augmented reality (AR) Pong game powered by a microservices backend and a lightweight frontend.
 The backend combines pure Ruby microservices and pre-built Docker images, communicating to the frontend via the Pongfumasters API.

 ### Disclaimer
-This is a 42 school project that is part of the common curriculum, some design choices are forced by the project subject.
+This is a 42 school project that is part of the common curriculum, **some design choices are forced by the project subject**.
 Also, only some of the brainstormed features are implemented because of time constraints.
 In the following documentation everything written in *italic* has to be interpreted as "WIP"

 # System Design
 ![system_design](https://github.com/user-attachments/assets/bde7048a-0d7c-4c1e-8fc6-dace8e514de7)